Rye123/50041-distributed-systems-hw/hw1/q2/README.md

 ```bash
 go test ./lib -v -run Test_NonCoordCrashDuringElection_DEMO
 ```

+This will start an election.
+After that, the coordinator is killed.
+During the subsequent election, one of the non-coordinators is killed -- hence it won't receive the announcement message.
+Subsequently it is rebooted, and starts its own election before accepting 'defeat'.

 ### Partial Announcement Tests
 Here, we simulate the case where a newly-elected coordinator fails before announcing to all nodes.